HOSTED-POWER/docs-turbostack-app/Technologies/Web Servers/NGINX/nginx_basics.md

 # Nginx Configuration Basics

 Our implementation of NGINX offers you the possibility to modify its configuration to your application-specific needs.
-To do so, you can place **custom NGINX configs** in a per-account directory under:
+To do so, you can place **custom NGINX configs** in a per-application directory under:

 ```bash
 /nginx